 Preparing for Your Presentation

-- Potential conflict of interest disclosure (CoI) slides: Include a CoI slides at the beginning of your presentation (oral and visual disclosure slide required).
+1. Potential conflict of interest disclosure (CoI) slide: Include a CoI slide at the beginning of your presentation (oral and visual disclosure slide mandatory).
 Consult COI Guideline document.

-- Learning objectives (LO): Include a slide indicating the Learning Objectives you have created that align with the content covered in your presentation and with the overall course Learning Objectives.
-"By the end of this course, the learner will be able to …" Consult RCPSC Learning Objectives Criteria or CFPC Learning Objectives Criteria.
+2. Learning objectives (LO): Include a slide indicating the Learning Objectives you have created that align with the content covered in your presentation and with the overall course Learning Objectives.

-- CanMEDS Framework: As a presenter, you are encouraged to discuss CanMEDS competencies outside of the Medical Expert Role during your talk.
-Please include a slide listing the CanMEDs competencies you will be addressing.
-Consult Royal College - CanMEDS Framework / CFPC - CanMEDS Family Medicine Framework.
+3. CanMEDS Framework: As a presenter you are encouraged to discuss CanMEDS competencies outside of the Medical Expert Role during your talk.
+Please include a slide listing the CanMEDS competencies you will be addressing:

 During Your Presentation